-We now show our second strong convexity result, namely that if our function is strongly convex at the identity then it is also strongly convex in an \emph{operator norm} ball about the identity.
-For this, we define
+We also prove a robustness result for the Hessian (\CREFsupp{lem:convexRobustness}{Lemma~D.3}), which implies that when our function is strongly convex at the identity then it is also strongly convex in an \emph{operator norm} (Thompson metric -- the $\dop$ defined in \cref{definition: fisher-rao and thompson}) ball about the identity.
+Accordingly, we obtain the following proposition.

-which is a metric on~$\PD(D)$ and hence also on~$\SPD$ (cf.\ \cref{eq:geodesic distance}).
-Then we have the following result, which we prove in \cref{app:robust}.